 What happens if I move house?

-As the warranty covers the property and not your ownership, if you move, the warranty transfers to the buyer.
+As the new home warranties cover the property and not your ownership, if you move, they transfers to the buyer.
 However, any additional work you’ve done to the property (extensions, conservatories and loft conversions) are not covered by the warranty.

 If you do have additional work done, then it’s worth checking if the company offers transferable warranties.
 For example, your new loft conversion may come with a 10-year warranty from the builder.

 However, when you sell the property, the guarantee is invalid.
 So it’s worth checking when purchasing.

 Warranties and mortgages

 Most mortgages for new build demand that a suitable warranty is in place before you can apply.
 If you’re unsure talk to your developer and mortgage broker.

 Having a suitable home insurance policy is common sense especially as your home is likely to be your bigger investment.
 Also, your mortgage lender will probably insist you have suitable insurance.